ryancushen/SubTracker/README.md

 - PyQt6 for the GUI framework
 - Textual for the TUI framework
 - All contributors who have helped shape this project

+## Dependencies

+- Python 3.9+
+- Textual for the TUI framework
+- Streamlit for the GUI framework